- Trip Details

 Best Time: October - November & March - April

 Ganesh Himal is a sub-range of the Himalayas located in the north-central region of Nepal.
-The range was named after Hindu God Ganesha, usually depicted in the form of an elephant.
+The name of the range is after the Hindu God Ganesha, usually depicted in the form of an elephant.
 Ganesh Himal Basecamp trek is one of the least explored treks of Nepal.
-This trek offers a great view of a range of peaks, Ganesh I, Ganesh II, Ganesh III, Ganesh IV; Mount Manaslu, Tibet range, Langtang, and Annapurna range.
+This trek offers a great view of a range of peaks, Ganesh I, Ganesh II, Ganesh III, Ganesh IV, Mount Manaslu, Tibet range, Langtang, and Annapurna range.
 All these ranges of the Himalayas form a great Himalayan chain in the skyline.

 The Ganesh Himal region is one of the ideal trekking areas located northwest of Kathmandu.
-The peaceful beauty of villages like Gatlang, Somang, or Sethun along the way, the magnificent views of Ganesh Himal, Langtang, or Manaslu, camping in wild and unique places all add up to make this trek one of the most beautiful out camping treks suited for those who wish to keep away from major tourist areas.
-Along the trail to Ganesh Himal Basecamp, we will be surrounded by fascinating flora and fauna like Premolars, Orchids, barberries, and many varieties of ferns that add extra beauty to the extraordinary views.
+The peaceful beauty of villages like Gatlang, Somang, or Sethun along the way, the magnificent views of Ganesh Himal, Langtang, or Manaslu, and camping in wild and unique places all add up to make this trek one of the most beautiful out camping treks suited for those who wish to keep away from major tourist areas.
+Along the trail to Ganesh Himal Basecamp, fascinating flora and fauna like Premolars, Orchids, barberries, and varieties of ferns add extra beauty to the extraordinary views surrounding us.
 We will also be able to explore Tamang and Gurung villages, where we encounter villagers from varied ethnicities whose traditions remain well preserved over the centuries.